MuxaJlbl4/Game-Data-Mining/Prince of Persia Warrior Within/Cheat Codes.md

 # Prince of Persia: Warrior Within Cheat Codes

-While in game, press and hold specified button, then type cheat
+While in game, press and hold the specified button then type cheat

-Do not release the specified button, while typing cheat
+Do not release the specified button while typing cheat

 Cheats should be typed as fast as you can (< 0.5 sec per button)